javascript-tutorial/en.javascript.info/2-ui/1-document/09-size-and-scroll/article.md

 ![](metric-client-width-height.png)

 On the picture above let's first consider `clientHeight`: it's easier to evaluate.
-There's no horizontal scrollbar, so its exactly the sum of what's inside the borders: CSS-height `200px` plus top and bottom paddings (`2*20px`) total `240px`.
+There's no horizontal scrollbar, so it's exactly the sum of what's inside the borders: CSS-height `200px` plus top and bottom paddings (`2*20px`) total `240px`.

 Now `clientWidth` -- here the content width is not `300px`, but `284px`, because `16px` are occupied by the scrollbbar.
 So the sum is `284px` plus left and right paddings, total `324px`.